webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 When sending a message, an Application Server generates an ECDH key pair and a random salt.
-The ECDH public key is encoded into the `keyid` parameter of the encrypted content coding header, the salt in the `salt` parameter of that same header (see Section 2.1 of {{!I-D.ietf-httpbis-encryption-encoding}}).
+The ECDH public key is encoded into the `keyid` parameter of the encrypted content coding header, the salt in the `salt` parameter of that same header (see Section 2.1 of {{!RFC8188}}).
 The ECDH key pair can be discarded after encrypting the message.

 The content of the push message is encrypted or decrypted using a content encryption key and nonce that is derived using all of these inputs and the